ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 Evaluate model
 --------------
-- ``testing_parameters:binarize_prediction``: Threshold at which predictions are binarized.
+- ``postprocessing:binarize_prediction``: Threshold at which predictions are binarized.
 Before testing the model, modify the binarization threshold to have a threshold adapted to the data:

 .. code-block:: xml